 Now there was nothing he could do except wait.
 Wait and trust in the Force to keep Anakin's son safe.

-Luke sat up in surprise.
+Luke crawled out of the space under the landspeeder's steering controls, still gasping for breath.
 Tusken bodies lay haphazardly around the speeder.
 A stormtrooper was walking among them, gathering up their gaffi sticks and rifles.

-Luke looked up, past the stormtrooper and saw the superior.
-He was up on the desert surface, on top of a dewback.
+Luke looked up, seeing another stormtrooper up on the desert surface, mounted on a dewback.

 "A human child."